 If you have traveled recently

 We all play an important role in keeping our communities healthy and safe.
 Follow these steps if you have traveled recently:

-- Notify your supervisor or chain of command if you have recently returned from a Level 2 or 3 country.
+- Notify your supervisor or chain of command if you have recently returned from overseas.

 - Self-quarantine for 14 days.

 - Practice social distancing — stay at last 6 feet from others after all travel, even domestic.

 - Wash your hands often.